vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/advanced/pwa.md

 ### HTML Cache

-If you have small sites, and would like to make docusment fully offline available, you can set `plugins.pwa.cacheHTML` to `true` to cache all HTML files.
+If you have small sites, and would like to make document fully offline available, you can set `plugins.pwa.cacheHTML` to `true` to cache all HTML files.

 ::: tip Why only home and 404 page been cached by default?